One question we are often asked is –

 Our Metal Roofing Profiles:

 So when we talk about metal roofing over shingles, how does it work?
-There are really two ways to install a metal roof over a shingle roof.
+There are two main ways to install a metal roof over a shingle roof.

 The second way to install a metal roof over a shingle roof is with the use of purlins or battens.
 The purlins are screwed or nailed down to the roof deck, depending on how the metal roofing manufacturer has testing for their roofing panels, and then the metal is installed to the purlins.
 This method has its benefits as well.
 The purlins give the installer a flat surface to install the metal roofing panels down to, without the irregularities a shingle provides.
 The metal will be attached to at least 3/4″ purlin and 1/2″ plywood instead of just 1/2″ plywood, which should make the overall roofing system stronger.